psyomn/notes/languages/ada/psytypes/doc/records.markdown

 ## Tagged Records

+_FORENOTE: a better example of OOP in Ada in this document is given in the later section "OOP the proper way"_

 Tagged records are what other programming languages call classes [wiki].
 We demonstrate a very simple tagged record, that holds information about a person.